victoria-tro/genitive_modeling/README.md

 ## Predict_how_to_rewrite

-This script will predict how a phrase in Bokmål that contains an -s genitive should be rewritten in Nynorsk.
+This script will predict how a phrase in Bokmål that contains an -s genitive should be rewritten when translated into Nynorsk.

 Current mean score using k-fold cross validation: 0.51098901098901